New advances in universal approximation with neural networks of minimal width: Expressing piecewise linear functions with leaky ReLUs

 \section{Expressing piecewise linear functions with leaky ReLUs}

-\begin{justify} In this section, we show that one-dimensional FNNs with leaky ReLU activations can be used to express monotone piecewise linear continuous functions.
+In this section, we thoroughly investigate the expressive power of width-one FNNs with LReLU activations, where we also look at G-LReLUs, allowing negative slopes, and at S-LReLUs with steps.
+Moreover, we show that one-dimensional FNNs with LReLU activations can be used to exactly construct monotone piecewise linear continuous functions.
 Furthermore, any piecewise linear function can be decomposed into a sum of two strictly monotone, i.e. either strictly increasing or decreasing, piecewise linear functions.
-Therefore, we show that one can express arbitrary linear functions with two streams of one-dimensional leaky ReLU FNNs.
-These results are fundamental for obtaining suitable approximations of the coding schemes in the following sections. \end{justify}
+Therefore, we show that one can express arbitrary one-dimensional piecewise linear functions with two streams of one-dimensional leaky ReLU FNNs.
+These results are fundamental for obtaining suitable approximations of the coding schemes in the following sections.